tarantx/tarant/docs/reference.md

 <a name="Mailbox"></a>

 ## Mailbox
-Copyright (c) 2018-present, Code In BracketsThis source code is licensed under the MIT license found in theLICENSE file in the root directory of this source tree.
+Copyright (c) 2018-present, wind-js

+This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

 **Kind**: global class
 <a name="drop"></a>

 ## drop(system, actor) ⇒ [<code>Actor</code>](#Actor)
 Drops the offending message and rollbacks the provided actor to the last known state.

 **Kind**: global function
 **Returns**: [<code>Actor</code>](#Actor) - The expected actor state